Subpecies Compendium

 Table of contents

-Above all else, keep in mind that this is intended to easily put together unique concepts not covered by the base species; if a particular combination of species and subspecies doesn't work the way you'd like, or you think certain qualities should be available to your concept, try talking it over with your GM.
+Above all else, keep in mind that this is intended to easily put together unique concepts not covered by the base Species; if a particular combination of Species and Subspecies doesn't work the way you'd like, or you think certain qualities should be available to your concept, try talking it over with your GM.

 Subspecies-